Learn how to cook dried green lentils in this step-by-step tutorial. You can cook a whole bag at once and freeze for future use!

 This post is specifically about how to cook green (or brown) lentils.
 This is the kind I use most often and always have in my pantry.
 They are high in fiber and potassium and they’re full of antioxidants.
 They hold their shape when cooked and can easily be combined with ground meat in things like tacos, sloppy joes and pasta sauce.

-Beyond our favorite banana muffins, I also use them in Chocolate Lentil Bars, Lentil Sloppy Joes and Pesto Lentil Balls.
+Beyond our favorite banana muffins, I also use them in Lentil Sloppy Joes and Pesto Lentil Balls.
 You can also learn How To Make Roasted Lentils or How To Sprout Lentils.

 Need more ideas?
 Here are 20+ Healthy Green Lentil Recipes.

 Red lentils are another great option.
-I use them in my Apple Cinnamon Red Lentil Muffins and my Vegan Red Lentil Curry.
+I love to use them in my Vegan Red Lentil Curry.
 However, they cook differently than green and brown lentils.
 Red lentils cook in only 5 minutes and tend to lose their shape.
 They’re best used for baking and in soups and stews where they can help thicken the broth.
+I often add some to my Curried Sweet Potato Soup.
 Or try them in my Red Lentil Pancakes!

 Here are 15+ Red Lentil Recipes for you to try!